JanBerktold/go-rockseven/README.md

 ## Receiving (Draft)

 The endpoint is designed to fit nicely into golang's net/http package and can therefore be used as part of a standard HTTP server.
-The examples below spawns a endpoint which listens on /recieve and prints all incoming messages to the stdout.
+The example below spawns a endpoint which listens on /recieve and prints all incoming messages to the stdout.

 ```go
 import (